 I am a PhD candidate in Intellectual History at Trinity College, Cambridge, and a recipient of the Cambridge International Scholarship.
-I completed my undergraduate degree at the University of St Andrews, where I was awarded the Alan Robertson Memorial Prize for the best undergraduate History dissertation (2017), and the Joint Honours Prize for the highest overall achievement of a History and English student.
+I completed my undergraduate degree at the University of St Andrews, where I was awarded the Alan Robertson Memorial Prize for the best undergraduate History dissertation (2017), and the Joint Honours Prize for the highest overall achievement of a joint History and English student.
 I completed my MPhil in Modern British History at Cambridge, then spent a year in Paris learning French at the Sorbonne and tutoring students in History and English.
-It was there that I discovered my love of teaching and inspired me to pursue an academic career.
+It was there that I discovered my love of teaching, and decided to pursue an academic career.
 I returned to Cambridge in 2019 to begin my PhD.

 I study the family in eighteenth-century political thought in Britain and France.
 My research encompasses the impact of the French Revolution, the history of childhood, gender history, marriage and divorce law, and contract theory.
 I focus mainly on the works of Edmund Burke, Mary Wollstonecraft, and Jean-Jacques Rousseau.